AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

 Table~\ref{tab:summarisation-data-source} shows that NLP-based applications are discussed by over 70\% of the participants in both the interview and survey, while CV-based applications are discussed less.
 The percentage of safety-critical systems fluctuated around 10\% for the two data sources.
 In comparison, there were more CV-based applications mentioned in the AI incident database, and safety-critical systems were also more common there, at around 20\%.

-In summary, the three data sources share a consistent interpretation of AI safety concepts, and we did not specifically target safety-critical systems in our study, as reflected by the low percentages across all three data sources.
+In summary, the three data sources share a consistent interpretation of AI failures, with relatively few cases involving safety-critical systems, suggesting that the data primarily represent general-purpose AI applications rather than safety-critical domains.
 Although the participants’ expertise levels varied between interviews and survey, the applications they discussed were similar in terms of domain and safety criticality.
 In the AI incident database analysis, the application domains show more variability; however, the majority of the software applications were also not safety-critical.

 In~\cref{sec:results} we provide the results to answer each of the RQs.
 For each RQ, we first present the qualitative analysis results from the interview participants and then quantitative findings from the survey participants.
-As the AI incident database only reveals the real-world failures mapping to the AI safety concerns, it is discussed in~\cref{sec:concerns} as a dimension for RQ1.
+Because the AI incident database illustrates real-world failures corresponding to the identified AI failure themes, it is discussed in \cref{sec:concerns} as part of RQ1.
 In~\cref{sec:implications}, we structure the discussion around different stakeholder groups.
 The qualitative results from interviews form the foundation, while survey scores provide insight into how downstream developers perceive the importance of various concerns, the frequency with which they adopt practices, and the severity of challenges.
 Additionally, our analysis of the AI Incident Database serves as a proxy to assess whether these concerns are being adequately addressed in practice.